 A registered screen industry organisation has obligations in how it is run and maintained.
-Those obligations are defined in 3 different pieces of legislation, the:
+Those obligations are defined in several different pieces of legislation, the —

-- Employment Relations Act 2000 (if your society is registered as a union), and
+- Employment Relations Act 2000 or Trade Unions Act 1908 (if your society is registered as a union), and

 - Screen Industry Workers Act 2022.